isthisben/your-rights-helper/README.md

 - **Memoization**: Strategic use of React.memo, useMemo, and useCallback
 - **Asset Optimization**: Optimized images and fonts

+## Key Integrations

+### GreenPT API - AI Chatbot

+The application uses **GreenPT API** as the primary AI chatbot service, specifically leveraging the `green-l-raw` model for natural language understanding and generation.
+The integration is designed with a focus on user comfort and empathy:

+- **Custom System Prompts**: The chatbot is configured with carefully crafted system prompts that emphasize:
+  - Empathy and emotional support for users experiencing stress
+  - A2-level English (simple, clear language with short sentences)
+  - Calm, friendly, and supportive tone
+  - Clear boundaries (cannot give legal advice, only explain processes)
+  - Reminders to seek professional legal advice

+- **Data Injection**: User context and case information are injected into the conversation to provide personalized, relevant responses

+- **Streaming Responses**: Real-time streaming ensures users see responses as they're generated, creating a more natural conversation experience

+- **Implementation**: The chatbot is proxied through Vercel serverless functions (`api/chat.ts`) to protect API keys and ensure secure communication

+### ActivePieces - Email Automation

+**ActivePieces** is used for reliable email delivery and workflow automation:

+- **Case Created Workflow**: When users complete the intake process, ActivePieces automatically:
+  - Receives case data via webhook
+  - Calculates deadlines based on incident dates and ACAS status
+  - Sends formatted email notifications to users (if email provided)
+  - Stores case information in connected systems (e.g., Google Sheets)

+- **Export Snapshot Workflow**: When users request to share their case details:
+  - Receives complete case state via webhook
+  - Formats case information including documents, dates, and progress
+  - Sends formatted email to legal advisors or users
+  - Ensures reliable delivery through Gmail integration

+- **Webhook Integration**: Both workflows are triggered via secure Vercel serverless functions that forward case data to ActivePieces webhooks

+- **Benefits**:
+  - Reliable email delivery through established email services
+  - Automated workflow management
+  - Easy integration with other tools (Google Sheets, CRM systems, etc.)
+  - No need to manage email servers or SMTP configuration

 ## Acknowledgments

 - Built with [Lovable](https://lovable.dev)